anant-sogani/sa/README.md

 different test instances.

-* results/ - Folder with csv data and graphs from 4 different Runs-per-Test-Instance values R = {1, 10, 100, 1000}.
+* results/ - Folder with csv data and graphs from 4 different runs-per-test-instance values R = {1, 10, 100, 1000}.
 The official
-R is 1000, and that's what I use below to interpret the results.
+R is 1000, and that's what I use to interpret the results.

 Algorithm
 ==========